-We thicken this Creamy Broccoli Quinoa Soup with cashews and swirl it with an easy cashew cream sauce.
+We thicken this creamy Vegan Broccoli Quinoa Soup with cashews and swirl it with an easy cashew cream sauce.
 It’s rich and filling thanks to the quinoa and cashews and bright from a squeeze of fresh lemon juice.
 You’ll love this gluten-free and vegan soup on these chillier days!
-This post is sponsored by Bob’s Red Mill.
+Thanks to Bob’s Red Mill for sponsoring this post.

 Back with more savory goodness!
 In all honesty…soups are one of my favorite savory things to make, hence why there are more soup and chili recipes on my site than any other type of savory food.